 The Proud Boys say they aren't coming.
-DC is bracing for violence, anyway.
+DC is bracing for violence anyway.

 Publicly, however, members of those groups and other right-wing influencers deny any plans to mass in DC, and they’re trying to dissuade their followers from showing up.
 “I do not know of any specific plan to attend, other than what we are watching the media fabricate,” Kellye SoRelle, a lawyer for the Oath Keepers and confidante of the group’s founder, Stewart Rhodes, told Mother Jones.

 Through a Telegram account, the Proud Boys also disputed the idea that group members planned to attend en mass and suggested the rally was a law enforcement trap.
-“We aren’t going and you shouldn’t either because [everybody] going to jail.
+“We aren’t going and you shouldn’t either because [everybody is] going to jail.
 Sounds like bait,” the group warned.

 “If you rally in DC right now, you’re an idiot and you’re going to get people thrown in jail or worse,” another message said.
 Proud Boy leader Henry “Enrique” Tarrio, as he arrived in DC on Monday to begin serving a five-month sentence for property destruction and weapons charges, said that he hasn’t “seen a single Proud Boy say they’re actually gonna go.”